demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 * Layouts
 * Classifiers

-### Not Supported File Types
+### Known Limitations
-* Downloading Test Playbooks to their place in the output pack.
+* Downloading Test Playbooks to their designated location in the output pack.
-* Downloading Beta Integrations to their place in the output pack.
+* Downloading Beta Integrations to their designated location in the output pack.

 ### Examples
 ```